JetBrains/teamcity-documentation/topics/teamcity-data-directory.md

 There are several ways to configure the location of the TeamCity Data Directory:
 * on the first server startup screens (only when TeamCity `.tar.gz` or `.exe` distribution is used).
 The specified Data Directory is then saved into `<`[`TeamCity home directory`](teamcity-home-directory.md)`>/conf/teamcity-startup.properties` file.
 The screen to specify the Data Directory location does not appear if the Data Directory location is configured using one of the options below.
 * manually using the `TEAMCITY_DATA_PATH` environment variable.
-The variable can be either system\-wide or defined for the user under whom TeamCity server is started.
+The variable can be either system-wide or defined for the user under whom TeamCity server is started.
 After setting/changing the variable, you might need to restart the computer for the changes to take effect.
 * If the `TEAMCITY_DATA_PATH` environment variable is not set and the `<`[`TeamCity home directory`](teamcity-home-directory.md)`>/conf/teamcity-startup.properties` file does not define it either, the default TeamCity Data Directory location is in the user's home directory (for example, it is `$HOME/.BuildServer` under Linux and `%USERPROFILE%.BuildServer` under Windows).